isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mathematics Department.md

 Every student a confident and independent problem solver.

 **Mission**
-To inculcate in students, positive attitudes towards mathematics learning and develop in them logical thinking for problem solving.
+To inculcate in students, positive attitudes towards Mathematics learning and develop in them logical thinking for problem solving.

 **Learning Approach**

-In the teaching and learning of mathematics, the school believes in building a strong foundation in mathematics for our students.
+In the teaching and learning of Mathematics, the school believes in building a strong foundation in mathematics for our students.
-Students are engaged in the acquisition of mathematical concepts and skills through activity-based lessons using the Concrete-Pictorial-Abstract (C-P-A) approach.
-To develop a deep understanding of mathematical concepts, and to make sense of various mathematical ideas as well as their connections and applications, students are exposed to a variety of learning experiences including hands-on activities and use of ICT to help them relate abstract mathematical concepts with concrete experiences.
+Students are engaged in the acquisition of Mathematical concepts and skills through activity-based lessons using the Concrete-Pictorial-Abstract (C-P-A) approach.
+To develop a deep understanding of Mathematical concepts, and to make sense of various Mathematical ideas as well as their connections and applications, students are exposed to a variety of learning experiences including hands-on activities and use of ICT to help them relate abstract Mathematical concepts with concrete experiences.
-In addition to the learning of mathematical concepts and skills, equally important are the development of mathematical process skills, metacognitive awareness, and strategies.
+In addition to the learning of Mathematical concepts and skills, equally important are the development of Mathematical process skills, metacognitive awareness, and strategies.
 These processes are learned through carefully constructed learning experiences which include solving non-routine and open-ended problems where students have the opportunities to explore and discuss their solutions, to think aloud and reflect on their solutions.
-To support the development of collaborative and communication skills, students will be given opportunities to work on a problem and present their ideas using appropriate mathematical language and methods.
-Through collaborative learning, students build confidence in problem-solving and foster an interest towards learning mathematics.
+To support the development of collaborative and communication skills, students will be given opportunities to work on a problem and present their ideas using appropriate Mathematical language and methods.
+Through collaborative learning, students build confidence in problem-solving and foster an interest towards learning Mathematics.